Db2-DTE-POC/wxddemo/docs/wxd-federation.md

 ### Presto Federation

 First check to make sure that the Presto engine has finished starting.
-While the IBM watsonx.data UI has restarted the Presto process, it takes a few seconds to become available.
+While the watsonx.data UI has restarted the Presto process, it takes a few seconds to become available.

 ```
 check_presto